AndreOrl/Baumeister/README.md

 # Baumeister
-Baumeister (german for "master builder") is a simple tool that helps you by generating builder-pattern classes for your objects.
+Baumeister (german for "master builder") is a simple tool that helps by generating builder-pattern classes for your objects.

 ## Usage
 To generate a builder class for a class `House` you first have to add a partial class `HouseBuilder`.